-According to a recent study by the Menopause Experts Group, the number of employment tribunals which reference the menopause has increased by 44% in the last year.
+According to a recent study by the Menopause Experts Group, the number of employment tribunals which reference the menopause was 204 cases in 2024.
+Data for 2025 confirms a further increase with menopause related claims now forming a significant part of workplace disputes.

 More worryingly, a report on Menopause and the Workplace* found one in 10 women have left their job because of the symptoms of the menopause.
 This is equivalent to 333,000 women across the UK.
 Furthermore 14% reduced their hours and 8% of women surveyed had not applied for a promotion due to their symptoms.